2022 Slovenian parliamentary election

 Parliamentary elections were held in Slovenia on 24 April 2022 to elect all 90 members of the National Assembly.

 The ruling Slovenian Democratic Party (SDS), led by prime minister Janez Janša, conceded and was defeated by Robert Golob and his Freedom Movement (GS).
 New Slovenia (NSi) placed third, and was followed by the Social Democrats (SD) and The Left (Levica), both of which suffered some losses.
-The Democratic Party of Pensioners of Slovenia, Party of Alenka Bratušek, Slovenian National Party and the List of Marjan Šarecfell below the 4% electoral threshold and won no seats.
+The Democratic Party of Pensioners of Slovenia, Party of Alenka Bratušek, Slovenian National Party and the List of Marjan Šarec fell below the 4% electoral threshold and won no seats.
 Turnout stood at 70%, a substantial increase compared to previous two elections (52.63% in 2018 and 51.71% in 2014).
 Internationally, the election has been described as a defeat for Janša and right-wing populism, Janša being a supporter of former US president Donald Trump and an ally of Hungary's Prime Minister Viktor Orbán.

 Following the election, the Freedom Movement formed a three-party centre-left coalition government with the Social Democrats and The Left, with Robert Golob heading the 15th Government as the next prime minister.

 Electoral system

-The 90 members of the National Assembly are elected by two methods.
-88 are elected by open list proportional representation in eight 11-seat constituencies and seats are allocated to the parties at the constituency level using the Droop quota.
-The elected Deputies are identified by ranking all of a party's candidates in a constituency by the percentage of votes they received in their district.
-The seats that remain unallocated are allocated to the parties at the national level using the D'Hondt method with an electoral threshold of 4%.
+The 90 members of the National Assembly are elected through two methods.
+Eighty-eight seats are elected by open list proportional representation in eight 11-seat constituencies and seats, with seats allocated to parties at the constituency level using the Droop quota.

+Elected Deputies are identified by ranking all of a party's candidates in a constituency based on the percentage of votes they received in their respective districts.
+Seats that remain unallocated are then allocated to the parties at the national level using the D'Hondt method, with an electoral threshold of 4%.

 Although the country is divided into 88 electoral districts, deputies are not elected from all 88 districts.
-More than one deputy is elected in some districts, which results in some districts not having an elected deputy (for instance, 21 of 88 electoral districts did not have an elected deputy in the 2014 elections).
-Parties must have at least 35% of their lists from each gender, except in cases where there are only three candidates.
-For these lists, there must be at least one candidate of each gender.
+In practice, more than one deputy is elected in some districts, resulting in other districts having no elected deputy.
+For instance, 21 of the 88 electoral districts had no elected deputy in the 2014 elections.

+Parties must ensure that at least 35% of their candidate lists represent each gender, except in cases where a list contains only three candidates, in which case at least one candidate of each gender is required.

-Two additional deputies are elected by the Italian and Hungarian minorities via the Borda count.
+Two additional deputies are elected by the Italian and Hungarian minorities using plurality voting.